In "The Livery Companies of the City of London", The Princess Royal writes,

 The Pewterers’ Company is an ancient and continually evolving foundation with medieval origins as a City Guild.
 The earliest documented reference to it is in the records of the Corporation dated 1348 and the Company’s own records are extant from 1451.
 The first charter was granted by King Edward IV in 1473.
 It is number sixteen in the order of civic precedence among over a hundred livery companies.

-The Company has an active, involved and diverse membership of over 250 people, drawn from a wide range of backgrounds.
-Of these, some 120 men and women are members of the Livery.
+The Company has an active, involved and diverse membership on individuals drawn from a wide range of backgrounds.
 The Company’s principal activities are the support of the pewter trade in this country, the management of its charities, supporting the government of the City of London and the Armed Forces of the Crown and maintaining a lively and enjoyable corporate social life.

 The Pewter Trade